lauralifts/loadmgt-workshop/envoy.md

-# A very short introduction to Envoy Proxy
+# A Short Introduction to Envoy Proxy

 [Envoy Proxy](https://www.envoyproxy.io/) is an open-source proxy server (it fulfils the same role as HAProxy, Nginx, and similar tools).
 Envoy is highly flexible and configurable via its plugin architecture.